 This topic is one I love to discuss, but it always reminds me how much our world still needs to be educated on the repercussions of not taking care of ourselves.
 Most people don’t understand the severity of being obese and how it can lead to premature death.
 On average, an obese individual will have a much shorter life than a person with a lower BMI (body mass index).
 Combating obesity can be a struggle, and finding room in your budget for health tools like fitness classes or organic produce can be a barrier.
-But there are things that can be done now to invest in health and wellness that will save you money and stress later in life.
+But there are things you can do now to invest in health and wellness that will save you money and stress later in life.

-Bodyweight and finances are indeed correlated, which absolutely should be acknowledged.
+Bodyweight and financial wellness are indeed correlated, which absolutely should be acknowledged.
 An analysis done by George Washington University quantified all costs associated with being obese based on direct costs, indirect costs, and loss of productivity.
 The study showed that obese females have an economic burden nine times higher than women with a lower BMI.
 Obese males have an economic burden that is six times higher than their leaner counterparts.

 Not surprisingly, women are much more affected by obesity when it comes to job-related costs.
-Obese women can lose a certain percentage of income, they tend to miss work more, and use disability benefits at a higher rate.
+Obese women can lose a certain percentage of income.
+They tend to miss work more, and use disability benefits at a higher rate.
 Additionally, an obese woman may make 6% less per year than a coworker with a lower BMI.

 Because the human body doesn’t function at peak ability when it is overweight or obese, obese individuals may pay around $350 per year out of pocket due to decreased productivity.
 This is quantified by looking at the amount of self-reported limitations employees willingly share with their employers.